 She provides patients with general, cosmetic, and restorative dentistry solutions to resolve their dental concerns.
 When you notice a new dental concern, you must immediately address it.
-Please do not hesitate to contact your local dentist, even if you are unsure you have a serious concern.
+Please do not hesitate to contact your local dentist, even if unsure whether you have a serious concern.
 Receiving immediate dental treatment can prevent further complications and worsening problems.
 Our office is ready to answer all your questions and help you find solutions to common dental issues.

 What to Expect When You Visit Our Office